Shinyhunter2109/Discord-Moveset-Bot/README.md

 - After that download & Install Visual Studio Code from here: https://code.visualstudio.com/

-- (Optional) Download & install the FFmpeg on the Official Website.
+- (Optional) Download & install the FFmpeg from their Official Website.
 [ONLY NEEDED if you want to play music on your Server]

 - Open the Discord-Bot.py in Visual Studio Code

-- Fill in your Discord Bot Token you can get it from here: https://discordapp.com/developers
+- Fill in your Discord Bot Token you can get it from here: [https://discordapp.com/developers]

 - Edit the Token and the User Role and any other Information that is needed in the File and save it and overwrite the existing File.